Aaryacode19/Python-Cheatsheet/README.md

 Loops are used to repeat a block of code multiple times.

 ### for Loop
+The for loop of  Python is designed to process the items of any sequence, such as a list or a string, one by one.
 ```python
 for <variable> in <sequence>:
     <statement>